nihiluis/manabound-devlog/scripts/MakingAGameFor5Years.md

 - place house, enter house

 ## Hook
 Explore a big sandbox world.
+Get rich, become powerful, build up your character.
+Its a sandbox, so why just one character?
+You can have more and develop every character to your desire

 ## Origin Story
 - wanted to combine nostalgia for oldschool JRPGs (shot of Golden Sun travelling by boat), sense of exploration